Baked Hasselback Potatoes

 Season

-- In a small bowl, combine the olive oil, rosemary, lemon zest, and garlic.
+- In a small bowl, mix olive oil, rosemary, lemon zest, and garlic.

-- Place the potatoes on the baking sheet and brush them all over with the infused oil.
+- Place the potatoes on the baking sheet and brush them all over with the oil mixture.

 Bake

-- Place in the oven and bake for 20 minutes.
+- Return to the oven and bake for another 20 minutes.

 Delicious and impressive recipe – thank you for sharing it!
 I made this for a dinner party and all guests loved it and couldn’t believe it was so simple to make.
 Your instructions were easy to follow and the potatoes turned out beautifully.
 Looking forward to enjoying more of your recipes!